 Using Guitar Amp for Active Bass vs Passive Bass

-Both active and passive bass pickups comes with their own advantages and disadvantages, but here are the few things that you should know before going ahead:
+Both active and passive bass pickups come with their own advantages and disadvantages, but here are the few things that you should know before going ahead:

 Passive Bass Guitar Pickups:

-When things came down to plugging into the guitar amp, passive bass guitar is more safer options as compare to the active one.
-As passive pickups doesn’t provide you much control on your tone and only allow to play with bass and treble knobs.
+When things came down to plug into the guitar amp, the passive bass guitar is a safer option as compared to the active one.
+As passive pickups don’t provide you much control over your tone and only allow you to play with bass and treble knobs.

-That’s why, they tends to provide you warmer, punchy, and more dynamic sounding tone but with lower boost which is not going to harm your guitar amplifier.
+That’s why, they tend to provide you warmer, punchy, and more dynamic sounding tone but with a lower boost which is not going to harm your guitar amplifier.

 Active Bass Guitar Pickups:

-Active bass guitars comes with an in-built preamp system with so many EQ controlling knobs to boosting and cutting down the frequencies as per your needs.
-To ensure the sound quality crispier and brighter, they are usually powered with a 9-volt battery unit.
+Active bass guitars come with an in-built preamp system with so many EQ controlling knobs to boosting and cutting down the frequencies as per your needs.
+To ensure the sound quality is crispier and brighter, they are usually powered with a 9-volt battery unit.

-As a result, we get a lot more boosted signal as compare to the passive pickups.
-You have to put the volume control knob on your bass on low level, otherwise you’re just putting your guitar amplifier into the risk.
+As a result, we get a lot more boosted signal as compared to the passive pickups.
+You have to put the volume control knob on your bass at a low level, otherwise, you’re just putting your guitar amplifier at the risk.